Ethernet consolidation: Extreme snaps up Enterasys for $180 million

-Looking to bulk up its often flat Ethernet fortunes, Extreme Networks today grabbed up Enterasys Networks for a cash price of $180 million.
+Looking to bulk up its often flat Ethernet fortunes, Extreme Networks today grabbed Enterasys Networks for $180 million in cash.

 ALSO:Hot tech M&As of 2013]

 The move effectively doubles Extreme's tiny share of the Ethernet switching market to about 3%.
-The company has not had an easy time of it in the past couple years having at least three double-digit percentage workforce reductions in less than four years, and a number of CEO changes.
+The company has not had an easy time of it lately, having at least three double-digit percentage workforce reductions in less than four years, and a number of CEO changes.
 According to the Wall Street Journal, Extreme reported in July that its fiscal fourth-quarter profit fell 59% on weaker revenue.

 Enterasys is a privately held company that was a spinoff from Cabletron Systems.
 It employs about 900 people and reportedly has revenues near $330 million.
 The company claims Toyota, Sprint, the US Department of Defense, and the University of Southern California as large customers.